-A. Coercion occurs when an overt threat of harm is intentionally presented by one person to another to obtain compliance.

-B. Exculpatory language is language that waives or appears to waive any legal rights of the subject or that releases or appears to release the Institution, Sponsor or Investigator from liability.

-C. Informed consent process assures that prospective human subjects will understand the nature of the research and can knowledgeably and voluntarily decide whether or not to participate in the research.
+- A. Coercion is an overt threat of harm intentionally presented by one person to another to obtain compliance. - B. Exculpatory language is language that waives or appears to waive any legal rights of the subject or that releases or appears to release the Institution, Sponsor or Investigator from liability. - C. Informed consent process assures that prospective human subjects will understand the nature of the research and can knowledgeably and voluntarily decide whether or not to participate in the research.
 Informed consent is an ongoing process.
-The informed consent document is not consent in and of itself; it serves as written documentation of what has been communicated.

-D. Legally Authorized Representative (LAR) means an individual or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to the subject's participation in the procedure(s) involved in research.
-See UAMS IRB Policy 17.13 Legally Authorized Representatives and 17.1 Research in Children for further information.

-E. Mandated Reporter is anyone required to report suspected abuse.
-You are a mandated reporter if you are a: child care worker or foster care worker; coroner; day care center worker; dentist; dental hygienist; domestic abuse advocate; domestic violence shelter employee; domestic violence shelter volunteer; employee of DHHS; employee working under contract for DYS; foster parent; judge; law enforcement official; licensed nurse; any medical personnel who may be engaged in admission, examination or treatment; mental health professional; osteopath; peace officer; physician; prosecuting attorney; resident intern; school counselor; school official; social worker; surgeon; teacher; court appointed special advocate - staff member or volunteer; juvenile intake or probation officer; child advocacy center employee; clergyman.
+The informed consent document is not consent in and of itself: it serves as written documentation of what has been communicated. - D. Legally Authorized Representative (LAR) means an individual or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to the subject's participation in the procedure(s) involved in research.
+See UAMS IRB Policies 17.13 Legally Authorized Representatives and 17.1 Research in Children for further information. - E. Mandated Reporter is anyone required to report suspected abuse.
+Mandated reporters are: child care worker or foster care worker; coroner; day care center worker; dentist; dental hygienist; domestic abuse advocate; domestic violence shelter employee; domestic violence shelter volunteer; employee of DHHS; employee working under contract for DYS; foster parent; judge; law enforcement official; licensed nurse; any medical personnel who may be engaged in admission, examination or treatment; mental health professional; osteopath; peace officer; physician; prosecuting attorney; resident intern; school counselor; school official; social worker; surgeon; teacher; court appointed special advocate staff member or volunteer; juvenile intake or probation officer; child advocacy center employee; clergyman.

-F. Undue influence occurs through an offer of an excessive, unwarranted, inappropriate or improper reward or other overture in order to obtain compliance.

-G. Clinical trial means a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.
+- F. Undue influence occurs through an offer of an excessive, unwarranted, inappropriate or improper reward or other overture in order to encourage compliance. - G. Clinical trial means a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.